barakb/notifier/Readme.md

 ### The structure of this project
-1. [A Notifier client spring boot starter](https://github.com/barakb/notifier/tree/master/notifier-client-starter) -- a spring boot started that when include in a spring boot project automatically create a Notifier client configuration is done with one property `notifier.server.url` that should set the url (possible behind load balancer) of the Notifier server
+1. [A Notifier client spring boot starter](https://github.com/barakb/notifier/tree/master/notifier-client-starter) -- a spring boot started that when include in a spring boot project automatically create a Notifier client configuration is done with one property `notifier.server.url` that should set the url (possible behind load balancer) of the Notifier server, for example `notifier.server.url=ws://localhost:6565/rsocket`
-,for example `notifier.server.url=ws://localhost:6565/rsocket`
 2. [A Notifier server](https://github.com/barakb/notifier/tree/master/notifier-server) -- a server that use kafka to manage subscription and notifications configuration is done using the following properties
 ```properties